The Mental Health Act 1983 and guardianship

 - make decisions about where a person should live if that person has a guardian appointed to them.

-A person can still create a lasting power of attorney and a deputy can be appointed when the Mental Health Act is being used to detain them, or a guardian has been allocated.
+A person can still create a lasting power of attorney and a deputy can still be appointed when the Mental Health Act is being used to detain them, or a guardian has been allocated.

 The key roles